Debbydamsel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script setting the mode of a file
+a script that sets the mode of a file the same as that of another file